import numpy as np

 and y

 from Figure 4.6.
-Some points will be inside just one circle, some will be inside both and some will be inside neither.
-The following code sections generates the sample data for this section, a simple random distribution of points within the extent of circles x
+Some points will be inside just one circle, some will be inside both, and some will be inside neither.
+The following code sections generate the sample data for this section, a simple random distribution of points within the extent of circles x

 and y